DavidJ-Saving-Time/sqlite-books/README.md

 any Calibre book and simply stores an `id`, `title`, the full `text`, the creation `time` and the `last_edited` timestamp.
 It is created automatically when the database is opened if it does not already exist.
+Open `notepad.php` to create or edit entries using the same TinyMCE editor used for book notes.

 Genres are stored in the custom column labeled `genre` and listed in the sidebar.
 You can add, rename or delete genres from that list just like shelves and status values.